GroupLima/SAR-Repo/brief.md

 - Search Aberdeen Registers is a prototype web application to facilitate search within the Aberdeen Registers Online (ARO) corpus. [definition from https://sar.abdn.ac.uk]

 ARO - Aberdeen Registers Online
 <br> LACR - Law in the Aberdeen Council Registers
 <br> SAR - Search Aberdeen Registers
 <br> TEI - Text Encoding Initiative (An organisation which has developed guidlines for presenting text online for research, teaching and preservation)
 <br> XML - Extensible Markup Language (Used for data representation and storage)
+<br> PHP - Hypertext Preprocessor (oginally stands for Personal Home Page) - powerful programming langage that is commonly used when buidling websites
+<br> UI - User Interface
+<br> UX - User Experience
+<br> HTML - Hypertext Markup Language (Used for the front end of a website, basic layout etc)
+<br> CSS - Cascading Style Sheets (Used for the front end, to simplify the html, and to make the UX uniform)

 ___